kyle-reardon/MXN442/README.md

 This repository contains code and data for a replication study of the paper "Machine Learning-Based Application for Predicting Risk of Type 2 Diabetes Mellitus (T2DM) in Saudi Arabia: A Retrospective Cross-Sectional Study" by Syed and Khan (2020).
 The aim of this project is to replicate the results presented in the paper as closely as possible using R.

 ## Contents:
-- **data/**: This folder contains the datasets used for the replication.
+- **data/**: Contains the 3 datasets used during the replication.
-- **code/**: RMarkdown script used to replicate the analysis.
+- **code/**: Contains the RMarkdown script used to replicate the analysis.
 - **documentation/**: Includes the original paper, supplementary results, and a report providing details about the replication process.

 ## Instructions: